lostclawz/canvas-reader/README.md

 - **Book Discovery**: Search and browse books from the Gutendex (Project Gutenberg) API
 - **Advanced Text Search**: Search within book content with contextual results (shows matching line plus one line before and after for better context)
+- **Search Term Highlighting**: Search matches are highlighted with yellow highlighting for easy identification
+- **Line Numbers**: Display original line numbers from the text file on the right side of the canvas, even in search results
 - **Canvas Rendering**: High-performance text rendering on HTML canvas with customizable font settings
 - **Web Worker Processing**: Text processing runs off the main thread for smooth UI performance
 - **Auto-scroll**: Configurable automatic scrolling through books